SamuelParkerTech/BC-Hackathon2-InfoQuiz-JavaScript/README.md

 Colour Schemes:

 Footer - Social links and team details featured at the bottom of the page.
-Visible on all pages.?/
+Visible on all pages.?

 ## Future Features
 Interactive/animations for the results answers - cards transition/flip around.